 So which would I choose?

 One more thing worth noting: Even though you may purchase a less expensive guitar now, you still may choose to upgrade it later.
-There are many, many guitars out there, even some used by professional musicians, that started out as “pretty good” but with a few upgraded components became metal tone machines.
+There are many intermediate-level electric guitars out there that start out as “pretty good” but with a few upgraded components can become metal tone machines.

 If you choose a guitar made from good tonewood, and with a solid structure, you can always modify everything else down the road.
-Of course these guitars are good enough leave them as-is if you wish too.
+Of course, these guitars are good enough to leave them as-is if you wish to.